FollowTheProcess/pytoil/docs/commands/project.md

 !!! info "Why just VSCode?"

     When developing pytoil I was debating how to handle this.
 I use VSCode for everything but I know other people have different editor preferences.
-Initially I looked at using the `$EDITOR` environment variable but working how best to launch a variety of possible editors from a CLI was tricky.
+Initially I looked at using the `$EDITOR` environment variable but working out how best to launch a variety of possible editors from a CLI was tricky.
 Plus pytoil does things like alter workspace settings to point at the right virtual environment, and I only know how to do this with VSCode.

     PR's are very welcome though if you think you can introduce support for your preferred editor! :grin: